 Specifically, dogs whose vibrissae have been removed seem more uncertain in dim light.
 Under these conditions they actually move more slowly, because they are not getting the information that they depend upon to tell them where things are that they might bump into.
 With intact vibrissae, the dog actually does not have to make physical contact with a surface to know it is there.
 These special hairs are so sensitive that they also register slight changes in air currents.
 As a dog approaches an object like a wall, some of the air that he stirs up by moving bounces back from surfaces, bending the vibrissae slightly, which is enough to inform him that something is near well before he touches it.

 I particularly did not want Dancer's vibrissae removed since at age 14 years he has already lost the vision in his left eye.
-Dogs with reduced vision depend even more dependent on the sensations from their vibrissae to help avoid bumping into things.
+Dogs with reduced vision depend even more on the sensations from their vibrissae to help avoid bumping into things.
 So in my typical university professor style I tried to explain why his whiskers should not be removed to the young groomer.

 She looked at me blankly and responded, "But if I remove his whiskers his face will look much cleaner and neater."